William Whitwell Greenough: Personal life

 In 1864 he bought the "old Greenleaf estate in Quincy" where he replaced the original house and spent most his time.

 Greenough died at his home at 229 Marlborough Street in Back Bay, Boston on June 17, 1899.
 His widow died a few months later at Mattapoisett in September 1899.

 Legacy

-His son-in-law published his memoir, entitled Memoir of William Whitwell Gerenough in 1901.
+His son-in-law published his memoir, entitled Memoir of William Whitwell Greenough in 1901.